EnigmaHolt/Enigma_flask/readme.txt

-This document is used as a deposity to save WuHao's code.
+This document is used as a repository to save WuHao's code.

+I am passionate about my future!